It’s always nice to receive a gift, especially when it’s a surprise.

 The ‘soul’ is not a thing, but a quality or a dimension of experiencing life and ourselves.
 It has to do with depth, value, relatedness, heart and personal substance.

 What’s your soul calling you to do?
 What do you feel with a passion is your purpose in life?
 What is this guardian within you guiding you towards?
 For me, it’s my counselling practice.
 Tap into your soul’s GPS.
-I imagine it has its imprint over your life already through your choice of art, music, poetry, relationships, work and hobbies.
-Pay close attention, you may find yourself on an incredible journey after reconnecting to your inner gifts.
+I imagine it already imprints on your life through your choice of art, music, poetry, relationships, work and hobbies.
+Pay close attention; you may find yourself on an incredible journey after reconnecting to your inner gifts.

 This is a gift that I wish that everyone would give themselves.
 Everyone deserves to have their voice heard.
-Whether you are in crisis or just want to get to know yourself a little better, counselling gives you the time and space to do this.
-Of course, there are other therapies such as coaching and healing; just choose the right one for you.
+Whether you are in crisis or want to get to know yourself better, counselling gives you the time and space to do this.
+Of course, there are other therapies, such as coaching and healing; choose the right one.

-Are you waiting for someone else to give you a gift so that you can feel good about you?
+Are you waiting for someone else to give you a gift so that you can feel good about yourself?
 What gift would you give yourself?
-If you want to explore how to appreciate yourself and stop waiting for others to do that get in touch and book a clarity session.
+If you want to explore how to appreciate yourself and stop waiting for others to do that, get in touch and book a clarity session.
 I offer video sessions online via a secure platform.

 Or call me today on 07535 864836.